Tough Couple Challenge: Do You Take On Too Much Responsibility?

 We’re working with two partners who seem hopelessly stalled.
 One or both have such deep defenses that we feel ourselves walking in circles, session after session.

 Conversations may be laced with denial, blame, and resentment, yet neither partner will look deeper at the possible causes.
+Or things might bounce along brightly, suggesting the denial that often feels like sunshine over troubled waters.
+Over time, we begin to feel frustration.

-Over time, we begin to feel frustration, feeling the urge to do something, anything to break the deadlock.
+There's an urge to do something, anything, to break the deadlock.

 What’s going on?